Provided Interpretations

 • The “fine linen” IS (estin) the “righteousness of the saints” - (19:8).

-• The “lake of fire” IS (estin) the “second death” - (20:1421:8).
+• The “lake of fire” IS (estin) the “second death” - (20:14, 21:8).

 • The “dragon and ancient serpent” IS (estin) the “Devil and Satan” - (20:2).

-Later, John was “carried away in the spirit into the wilderness,” where he saw a “woman sitting on a scarlet beast full of names of blasphemy; having seven heads and ten horns.”
+Later, John was “carried away in spirit into the wilderness” where he saw a “woman sitting on a scarlet beast full of names of blasphemy; having seven heads and ten horns.”
 The figure had a name and “mystery” written on her forehead, “Babylon the great; the mother of the harlots and of the abominations of the earth” - (Revelation 17:1-6).

 This does not mean the visions are allegorical.
-The book is concerned with real events, ones “that must come to pass.”
+The Book is concerned with real events that “must come to pass.”
 But John did not time travel into the future.
-His descriptions are not how a first-century man would attempt to describe strange technologies and scenes from a remote future.
-For that matter, most of the language is drawn from the Old Testament.
+His descriptions are not how a first-century man might attempt to describe strange technologies and scenes from a remote future.

-John received visions when he “came to be in spirit,” saw images, and heard explanations from angelic beings.
-The symbols point to concrete realities but are not themselves real.
-The failure to understand how Revelation communicates symbolically produces incorrect and even bizarre interpretations.
+For that matter, much of the language is drawn from the Septuagint Greek version of the Old Testament.
+John received his visions when he “came to be in the spirit” where he saw images and heard explanations from angelic beings.
+The symbols pointed to concrete realities but were not themselves real.

 POPULAR POSTS